puppetlabs/puppetdb/documentation/api/query/v4/fact-contents.markdown

 ---
-title: "PuppetDB 2.2 » API » v4 » Querying Fact nodes"
+title: "PuppetDB 2.2 » API » v4 » Querying Fact Contents"
 layout: default
-canonical: "/puppetdb/latest/api/query/v4/fact-nodes.html"
+canonical: "/puppetdb/latest/api/query/v4/fact-contents.html"
 ---

 [curl]: ../curl.html#using-curl-from-localhost-non-sslhttp
 [paging]: ./paging.html
 [query]: ./query.html

-You can query fact information with greater power by using the '/fact-nodes' endpoint.
+You can query fact information with greater power by using the '/fact-contents' endpoint.
 This endpoint provides the capability to descend into structured facts and query tree nodes deep within this data by using the concept of paths and values.

 Structured fact data is normally represented as a hash, which allows hashes, arrays and real types as its values as you can see in this example: